Can You Reuse Tea Bags? Yes, in More Ways Than One

 There's no need to buy fancy bath bombs when you have used tea bags on hand.
 After filling your tub with warm water, toss a couple of them in for a relaxing, skin-soothing, and great-smelling soak.
 Two great choices to start with?
 Chamomile and ginger tea.

 3. Banish under-eye bags and dark circles

 Your used tea bags can basically give you a spa day in the comfort of your own home.
-After they cool, experts recommend placing them on your closed eyelids to help reduce inflammation.
-Particularly green tea or chamomile, which always do the trick.
+After they cool, experts recommend placing them on your closed eyelids to help reduce inflammation, particularly green tea or chamomile.